-As our parents grow older – many adult children are feeling the pull of responsibilities not only towards their own spouse and children, but now to their aging parents as well.
+As our parents grow older, many adult children feel the pull of responsibilities not only towards their own spouse and children but now to their aging parents as well.

 Am I Legally Responsible For My Parents?

-Countries such as Bangladesh, China, India, Germany, France, Taiwan and Singapore have their own versions of a Filial Responsibility Laws as well.
+Countries such as Bangladesh, China, India, Germany, France, Taiwan and Singapore have their own versions of a filial responsibility laws as well.

 Should We Look After Our Elderly Parents?

-Moral responsibility to caring for an aging parent cannot be governed by law – it’s an individual accounting of doing what’s right and just.
+Moral responsibility for caring for an aging parent cannot be governed by law – it’s an individual accounting of doing what’s right and just.

-For many adult children it may be hard to imagine that any child would not feel obligated to caring for their aging parent but the truth is – not all parent and child relationships are good ones.
+For many adult children, it may be hard to imagine that any child would not feel obligated to care for their aging parent, but the truth is, not all parent and child relationships are good ones.

 But, generally speaking, many of us will feel a sense of obligation to our parents and therefore feel that it’s morally our responsibility to help and/or look after our parents as they age – even if they may not want to.